By Anchor Plumbing Services

 You’ve already lined up the discharge tube with the drain pipe.
 Keep in mind that it may not align perfectly, even if the one you just removed did.

-You may need to cut some PVC pipe to make the proper connection.
+You may need to cut some PVC pipes to make the proper connection.
 Once you have the plumbing connected, tighten all the nuts and the rotating collar on the mounting assembly.

 You’re almost ready to flip the switch and start grinding up some food waste, but first, check your work.
 Don’t turn the power back on just yet, but do turn on the faucets.